rudifa/spk-lit-js-min/README.md

 > ✨ Adapted by [rudifa](https://github.com/rudifa) to use Lit ^2.0.2 (instead of lit-element ^2.4.0, lit-html ^1.4.0

+## Usage

+>✨ Use it as a starter template for similar projects - remove the sample components and add your own.

 ## Available Scripts

 ### npm start